-Ex 4.16 - A trade association's PAC collected \$200 from each of its members after sending a solicitation stating that the funds would be used to make a contribution to a local candidate.
-The PAC made a single contribution to the local candidate in the total amount received from its members.
-The committee receiving the contribution must report each of the members as contributors, with the PAC as an intermediary.
+Ex 4.16 - A trade association's PAC general purpose committee collected \$200 from each of its members after sending a solicitation stating that the funds would be used to make a contribution to a local candidate.
+The PAC made a single contribution to the local candidate in the total amount of money the committee received from its members.
+The committee receiving the contribution must report each of the members as contributors, with the PAC committee as an intermediary.